 A Hungarian beef goulash recipe is completely different from an American goulash.
 A traditional Hungarian goulash recipe is made with stew meat, onions, tomato sauce, and paprika.
 Meanwhile, the American version consists of a tomato-based soup, ground beef, and elbow macaroni noodles or other similar kinds of pasta.
 It’s also a quick dish to make compared to the old-fashioned Hungarian goulash.
 For this crockpot goulash recipe, we combined a bit of both Hungarian and American ingredients.
 Mixing in a tablespoon of Hungarian paprika into the tomato-based broth with beef chunks makes for a hearty dish.

 What do I serve with my goulash?

 Goulash is best served with a side of vegetables.
-While broccoli or asparagus makes a great pair to this dish, we also suggest serving it with potatoes on the side.
-Try our Homemade Mashed Potatoes to complete a hearty and filling meal!
+While steamed broccoli or this grilled asparagus recipe makes a great pair to this dish, we also suggest serving it with potatoes on the side.
+Try our homemade mashed potatoes and gravy to complete a hearty and filling meal!

 ConclusionA hearty bowl of classic Hungarian flavors, this crockpot goulash is a flavorful dish that's easy to make.
 This homemade goulash is cooked for hours in the crockpot so you're sure to have a rich and savory stew once the timer's up!
 Ladle it over a bed of rice or pasta noodles to complete your meal.

 Have your own special recipe to share?
 Submit Your Recipe Today!